nitnetwork/NIT-Documentation/NIT_WhitePaper_v1.2.md

 - centralized management of the companies;
 - few information about blockchain use cases in a real life;

 We introduce Truth Machine - a simple tool for recording data into blockchains and a NITDAO - smart contracts builder with the programmable digital statute.
-Also we work on bringing blockchain for mass adoption by researching, structuring information and guidelines about web 3.0 technologies.
+Also we work on bringing blockchain to mass adoption by researching ang structuring profile information, creating guidelines for web 3.0 technologies.

 __Our goal is to make new technologies accessible, simple to use, and clear__